x00tex/hackTheBox/Boxes/linux/Retired/feline/README.md

 /opt/samples/uploads
 ```

-* get the error but dont't know what to do with it and don't find anythng else so i review tomcat 9 security reports to find anything relatesd to this error : https://tomcat.apache.org/security-9.html
+* get the error but don't know what to do with it and don't find anything else so i review tomcat 9 security reports to find anything related to this error : https://tomcat.apache.org/security-9.html

 * notice one fixed issue